openforis/sepal-doc/docs/source/cookbook/index.rst

 .. thumbnail:: https://user-images.githubusercontent.com/149204/132474880-12333a36-dee0-4bdc-a0b4-0e9aab24b601.png
     :title: Recipe list displayed in the web interface.

-Select the green :icon:`fa-solid fa-plus-circle` button in the lower-right corner to open the **Recipe type selector** pop-up window.
+Select the green :icon:`fa-solid fa-circle-plus` button in the lower-right corner to open the **Recipe type selector** pop-up window.
 Select any of the available recipe types and follow our tutorials to learn more about each type's usage.

 .. thumbnail:: https://user-images.githubusercontent.com/149204/132481048-6149f776-a7ed-47cb-8f75-3519aa1b8f1e.png
     :title: Create a recipe from available workflows.